The New User's Guide to Planting Bare Root Plants

 If you need to store them for a few days

-You can also 'heel them in' outside by burying the roots, leaving the plants lying down at an angle so they can't catch the wind and blow over; this is recommended if planting will be delayed more than a week.
+You could 'heel them in' outside by burying the roots, leaving the plants lying down at an angle so they can't catch the wind and blow over.

-If your plants freeze outdoors, wait till they thaw to move them.
+If the weather is freezing when your plants arrive, follow our frozen care instructions and wait till they thaw to move them.

 Watering Bareroot Plants On Planting Day